AghastyGD/lazy-ninja/README.md

 ## Features

-- **Automatic CRUD Endpoints**: Instantly generate API routes for your Django models.
+- **Automatic Endpoints**: Instantly generate API routes for your Django models.
 - **Dynamic Schema Generation**: Automatically create Pydantic schemas for your models.
 - **Custom Controllers**: Customize route behavior with hooks like `before_create` and `after_update`.
 - **Built-in Filtering, Sorting, and Pagination**: Simplify data handling with query parameters.